GoInterject/GoInterject.github.io/bApps/bFinancials/FRxMigration.md

 >To Do
 >
-> **Step 1:** Go to "My Apps" on the left menu of the Interject Portal page select "Interject Financials - Epicor" offering
+> **Step 1:** Go to “My Apps” on the left menu of the Interject Portal page select by clicking on link “Interject Financials - Epicor” offering  - Versions may change
 > ![DB Destination](/images/A-InitialDataLoad/image3.png){: .center-image }
 >
-> **Step 2:** At the bottom of the page in the "Connection Redirect" section choose to replace "EpicorERP_FRx_Transfer" with "FRxReplacement"
+> **Step 2:** At the bottom of the page in the “Connection Redirect” section choose to replace any existing FRX Connection with “new connection”
 >
 > **Step 3:** Click "Save"
 >